metalisx/songlasses/README.md

 ## 1 Build the component library

-Build the component library by running: ng build songlasses
+Build the component library by running: npm run build-lib

 The library is generated in the dist folder.

+This will run "ng build songlasses" and a custom script to copy the theme directory with scss files to the dist foloder.

 ## 2 Running the application